qheilmann/CommandAPI-docs/docs/en/intro.md

 # Introduction

 Welcome to the documentation for the CommandAPI.
-The CommandAPI lets you create vanilla Minecraft commands which utilize the new command features which were implemented in Minecraft 1.13, including but not limited to:
+The CommandAPI lets you create vanilla Minecraft commands which use the new command features which were implemented in Minecraft 1.13, including but not limited to:

 - Having commands compatible with the vanilla `/execute` command
 - Having commands which can be run using Minecraft functions
 - Having better auto-completion and suggestions
-- Having command type checks before execution (e.g. ensuring a number is within a certain range)
+- Having command type checks before execution (e.g., ensuring a number is within a certain range)

 ## How the CommandAPI works

 ::: info
 This is a pretty important section, I would recommend reading before implementing the CommandAPI in your own projects.
-This section tells you about things which is not stated anywhere else in the documentation.
+This section tells you about things that aren’t stated anywhere else in the documentation.
 Think of it as the "knowledge you should know before using this API".
 :::

 The CommandAPI does not follow the "standard" method of registering commands.
 In other words, commands which are registered with the CommandAPI will be registered as pure vanilla Minecraft commands as opposed to Bukkit or Spigot commands.
 This means that the following implications exist:

 - **Commands should not be declared in the `plugin.yml` file.**
 - Commands are automatically registered under the `minecraft` namespace.
 For example, if you register a command `/hello`, you can also run it using `/minecraft:hello`.
 However, you can change this default `minecraft` namespace.
 More about this [on the command registration page](./create-commands/registration#registering-the-command).
 - Commands are not "linked" to a certain plugin.
-In other words, you cannot look up which commands are registered by which plugin.
+In other words, you can’t look up which commands are registered by which plugin.

 ## How this documentation works